 The template comes with a “landing page,” aka the project homepage, which gives you summary information of the project.
 Simply drill-down to get more detailed information in the underlying lists and reports.

-As mentioned above, the template homepage is a jumping off point to more detailed project management dashboards.
 For example, you can access the Project Status dashboard (pictured below) report for a detailed look at the progress of all the tasks, health, estimated finish, etc. including historic status.

-Editor’s Note: This post was originally published in November 2012 and has updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in November 2012 and has been updated for freshness, accuracy, and comprehensiveness.